StevenDavid/lambda-layer-tokenization/README-BuilderSession.md

 The output will look like
 ![package-success](images/sam-package.png)

-**Step 3.4** Create cloud formation stack to deploy code and resources to AWS using the packaged.yaml.
+**Step 3.4** Create CloudFormation stack to deploy code and resources to AWS using the packaged.yaml.
 Note the name of the stack is `app-stack`.

 Replace the parameters with previously noted values for `LayerVersionArn` (Step 2.9), `Arn` (Step 1.2)  and `DynamoDBArn` (Step 2.9)